jamesloper/meteor-mango/README.md

 ### Relational Example

-In this example, we trigger a sync upon changes to the Artist's `name`.
-Note that if `name` was an object, and a sub field changed, this works as well.
-The change detection function is `EJSON.equals`.
+In this example, we trigger a sync upon changes to the Group's `name`.

 ```javascript
 import Mango from 'meteor-mango';